|Stanwix & Blvd of the Allies, Pittsburgh Diocesan property, Part 1. |

 Wuerl had with the family of two lads molested by the three priests men-

-ing a grand jury inquest.
+would have been inviting a grand jury inquest.
+Twenty-eight years later,

 2} Robert Wolk (ordained the same year as was Wuerl, thereby indicat-